 - Spiritual: Approaching depression from a spiritual perspective invites one to surrender to God that which is unchangable, while increasing dependence upon Him for the will and determination to make necessary changes when possible.
 Utilizing the therapeutic relationship to understand that there is a God who loves us becomes a significant life line towards wholeness.

 If you struggle with anxiety you are not alone.
 The National Institute of Mental Health ranks anxiety disorders as the most common mental health problem in the United States.
 There are several main types of anxiety disorders.
 These include: medically caused anxiety, panic disorder, obsessive compulsive disorder, post traumatic stress disorder, specific and social phobias, and generalized anxiety disorders.
 To rule out possible medical causes of anxiety, a complete examination by a physcian is advised.
 Other types of anxiety can be sucessfully treated by a competent therapist, often working in collaboration with a primary care physician or psychiatrist.
 Contributors to causes of anxiety range from personality traits to childhood experiences and beliefs.
 In therapy these contributors will be assessed and a plan of treatment developed.
 At times medication is warranted, at which point a referral may be made to the appropriate medical doctor.
 Understanding your condition and the facts that explain why you feel the way you do, will in itself relieve some of the anxiety.
-As you learn to identify and work on such things as: the sources of anxiety; distorted thinking; the excessive need for approval; making anger your friend and ally; embracing the process of change; standing up for yourself; and eliminating self defeating behaviors, you will over time experience a reduction in anxiety and an improved quality of life.
+As you learn to identify and work on such things as: the sources of anxiety; distorted thinking; the excessive need for approval; making anger your friend and ally; embracing the process of change; standing up for yourself; and eliminating self defeating behaviors, you may, over time, experience a reduction in anxiety and an improved quality of life.
 These changes may be successfully facilitated in the therapeutic realtionship.

 Some of us have lived for such a long time with anxiety and depression that these maladies feel 'normal' even though we cannot claim a good quality of life.
 If you identify personally with any portion of the information on this page, it may be time to take a step of action.
-As a qualified therapist I will fully assess your condition, refer you to a medical doctor for medication when appropriate, and develop an individualized treatment plan that over time provides hope and the ability to embrace a functional life.
+As a qualified therapist I will fully assess your condition, refer you to a medical doctor for medication assessment when appropriate, and develop an individualized treatment plan that over time provides hope and the ability to embrace a functional life.

 I welcome your inquiries.
 For an appointment please contact: